spread-ai/docs-appsmith-fork/docs/reference/widgets/iframe.md

 #### Background Color `string`

-Sets a color for the Iframe's border, specified as a [CSS color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color).
+Sets a color for the iFrame's border, specified as a [CSS color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color).
 It can also be manipulated programmatically using the JavaScript functions.

 ### Border and shadow